beyarkay/masters-thesis/src/05_results.md

 \ref{in-depth-hffnn} (HFFNNs), and
 \ref{in-depth-ffnn} (FFNNs).

-Section \ref{best-model} looks at all trained models on the full dataset and evaluates their performance.
-As _Ergo_ requires real-time inference, Section
-\ref{time-comparison} compares the inference and training times of each model.
+Section \ref{best-model} looks at all trained models on the 51-class training dataset and evaluates their performance.
+As _Ergo_ requires real-time inference, Section \ref{time-comparison} compares the inference and training times of each model.
 Section \ref{ratio-comparison} assesses the training and validation performance of each model as an indicator of the model's susceptibility to overfitting on the training data, which, in turn, could lead to subpar performance on unseen observations.
+Section \ref{test-set-eval}
-Section \ref{test-set-eval} evaluates the best performing model on the unseen test set.
-Finally, Section \ref{real-world-data} evaluates each model on a real-world dataset of English-language typing data.
+evaluates the best performing model on the unseen test set.
+Finally, Section
+\ref{real-world-data} evaluates each model on a real-world dataset of English-language typing data.

 # Dataset Description